Roles and responsibilities

 Memorandum of Understanding (MoU)

-Sets out the relationship between NZGP or GPG and participating agencies.
+Sets out the relationship between NZGP or GPO and participating agencies.
 It highlights the obligations of each party and the key points in the contract as they relate to participating agencies.

 Letter of Accession (LoA)